Payson DUI For Out of State Drivers

 Out of State Driver Charged with DUI in Payson

-Trying to figure out how you will be able to navigate criminal charges while living in another state can be a daunting task.
-We are available 24/7 to help you with your Arizona DUI case.
-Whether you want to meet with us before you leave town or if you have already left town and need guidance on what to do, we are ready to help.
+Trying to figure out how you will be able to navigate criminal charges while living in another state can be daunting.
+That is why we at the Rosenstein Law Group are available 24/7 to help you with your Arizona DUI case.
+Whether you want to meet with us before you leave town, or if you have already left town and need guidance on what to do, we are here for you.

 Understand that you may be facing a 90-day or 1-year driver’s license suspension 15 days after your arrest, so it is best to contact an Arizona DUI attorney as soon as possible to discuss your options.

-Below are answers to some commonly asked questions from our out of state DUI clients.
-However, every case is different, so we advise that you contact our Payson DUI lawyers to discuss the details of your specific situation.
+Below are answers to some commonly asked questions from our out-of-state DUI clients.
+Every case is different, though, so we recommend that you call us at 480-248-7666 or contact us online to set up a free consultation.

 Payson Out-of-State DUI Defense Lawyer

-Must I Come Back To Arizona For Court if I Live Out of State?
+Do I Have to Come Back To Arizona For Court if I Am Arrested for a DUI But Live Out of State?

-Aside from asking what the consequences are for a DUI conviction in Arizona, one of the most common questions we receive from people is whether they will have to come back to Arizona for court if they live out of state.
-A typical DUI case will take more than a few months to resolve, with multiple court appearances during that span.
-For most misdemeanor DUI cases, the attorneys at the Rosenstein Law Group can handle court appearances for you, so you do not have to worry about the added time and expenses involved in traveling back and forth to Arizona.
+A typical Arizona DUI case will take at least a few months to resolve, with multiple court appearances during that time.
+For most misdemeanor DUI cases, our attorneys can handle court appearances for you, so you do not have to worry about the added time and expenses involved in traveling back and forth to Arizona.

-Will My Home State License Be Suspended for a Payson DUI?
+Will My Home State License Be Suspended If I am Arrested For a DUI in Arizona?

 The punishments for a DUI arrest or conviction in Arizona can reach beyond state lines.
 When it comes to a driver’s license suspension, many people question whether their home state driver’s license will be suspended when they see language stating that their Arizona driving privilege will be suspended or revoked.
 If your driver’s license is from a state other than Arizona, you may still face a lengthy suspension or revocation.

-Each state treats DUI license suspensions and revocations differently but having an experienced DUI attorney in Arizona can help reduce or prevent any negative driver’s license impacts in your home state.
+Each state treats DUI license suspensions and revocations differently.
+Having an experienced DUI attorney in Arizona can help to reduce or prevent any negative driver’s license impacts in your home state.

 Will I Have to Serve Jail Time in Arizona?

 A misdemeanor DUI conviction may result in jail time ranging from 10 to 180 days.
-However, just because you were charged with a DUI don’t mean that you will ultimately be convicted.
+However, just because you were charged with a DUI does not mean that you will ultimately be convicted.
 We aggressively defend our clients who find themselves charged with a DUI offense.
-If we can have the charges dismissed or we win at trial, you will not be looking at any jail time.
-In other cases, we will work to reduce charges to lower-level offenses.
-This may eliminate jail time, ignition interlock requirements, fees, and substance abuse classes.
+If we can have the charges dismissed or if we win at trial, then you will not be looking at any jail time.
+In other cases, we will work to reduce the charges against you to lower-level offenses.
+This may eliminate not only jail time, but also ignition interlock requirements, fees, and substance abuse classes.

-If you ultimately end up with a jail sentence, we will work with you to reduce the consequences of incarceration.
+If an Arizona court imposes a jail sentence on you, then we will work with you to reduce the consequences of incarceration.
 In some cases, we may be able to reduce jail time with alternatives like home detention or work release.
-Additionally, if you do not live in Arizona, we can work with you to arrange for your incarceration at a facility in your home state.
+Also, if you do not live in Arizona, then we can work with you to arrange for your incarceration at a facility in your home state.

 Free, Convenient Consultations for Out of State DUI Charges